Touchpoint dates override

 Open the Dates tab

-Open Build -> Touchpoints, select the touchpoint, then open Dates.
+Open Build > Touchpoints, select Configure on the Touchpoint, then open the Dates tab.

-This area inherits the campaign schedule by default until you deliberately turn the override on.
+This area uses the campaign schedule until you turn the override on.

 Turn on Override Campaign Dates

-Enable Override Campaign Dates when the touchpoint should not follow the full campaign window.
+Turn on Override Campaign Dates when the Touchpoint should not follow the full campaign window.

 Set Start Date and End Date

-When the override is enabled, both Start Date and End Date are required.
+When the override is on, both Start Date and End Date are required.

-Keep both values inside the campaign date range.
+Keep both dates inside the campaign date range.
 The override narrows the campaign window; it does not create a separate schedule outside it.

 Add custom availability messages if needed

-Save the touchpoint and confirm the availability behaves as expected.
+Save the Touchpoint and confirm availability behaves as expected.

-A good test is to verify both the open window and the before/after messaging, especially when the touchpoint is only available for a short phase.
+Check both the open window and the before/after messaging, especially when the Touchpoint is available for only a short phase.

 When a date override makes sense